ausglam-space/ausglam-space/code_of_conduct.md

 _Be respectful_.
 Our community comes from a range of backgrounds and experience levels.
 Listen and support others to learn.
 Remember that everyone has their own field of expertise.

 _Be kind_.
 Be careful in the words that you choose.
-Do not insult or put down other tooters.
+Do not insult or put down other members.
 Endeavour to make your language inclusive.

 _Be forgiving_.
 People sometimes make mistakes.
-Please assume that tooters and admins are acting with the best intentions.
+Please assume that members and moderators are acting with the best intentions.
 If you choose to engage with them regarding something you feel is inappropriate or unfair, aim to be diplomatic and forgiving.

 _Let us know_.
-If you’re not sure about something or have a concern, feel free to ask @hugh or report an abusive user.
+If you’re not sure about something or have a concern, feel free to ask @hugh or @saera.
+If you notice an abusive user please report it.

-_Be nice or choose another instance_.

-ausglam.space is dedicated to providing an enjoyable, safe, and harassment-free experience for everyone at our events and in our spaces.
-We do not tolerate harassment or discrimination of community members in any form.
-Tooters violating these rules may be cautioned, silenced or suspended from ausglam.space.
+_Be nice or choose another instance_. ausglam.space is dedicated to providing an enjoyable, safe, and harassment-free experience for everyone.
+We do not tolerate harassment or discrimination of members in any form.
+Accounts violating these rules may be cautioned, silenced or blocked from ausglam.space and may not be given a warning or notice.

 ## Harassment